Please note that all opinions below are my own, and not necessarily those of my institution, funders, or colleagues.

 Analysing our MRI brain scan data requires servers with large storage capacity.
 There is a carbon footprint from the manufacture of such servers, and then the energy required to run them.

 We use the Sussex High Performance Cluster to store and analyse our MRI data.
-I am currently enquiring about the energy source of this facility.
+Sussex is currently making major changes to its high performance computing resourcing, and I was invited to advise on the environmental implications as a 'Sustainability Champion'.
+Watch this space.

 Reducing the amount of storage space you use will reduce both the energy requirements to store your data, and require less overall server storage - thus reducing the manufacture footprint.
 Large datafiles for MRI scans are inevitable, but we can reduce the total amount of storage used by deleting intermediary files that result from our image processing steps.
 For example, a typical fMRI analysis pipeline in SPM involves preprocessing stages such as realignment and normalisation.
 You can delete the outputs of these stages and keep only the final, fully preprocessed fMRI data.
 Processing multimodal Human Connectome Project style acquisitions also creates a lot of intermediary files, not all of which may be necessary to keep.